Understanding Jig & Fixture Design, Construction, and Equipment

 Types of Jigs and Fixtures

-The three general categories of tool bodies are cast, welded, and built up, Figure 4-1.
-Each type of construction can be used for any workpiece, but one is often a better choice than the others.
-The first step toward an economic design is to know and weigh the strengths and weaknesses of each.
+The tool body provides the mounting area for all the locators, clamps, supports, and other devices that position and hold the workpiece.
+The workpiece usually determines a tool body's specific design and construction, the operations to be performed, and the production volume.
+The three general categories of tool bodies are cast, welded, and built up, as shown in Figure 4-1.
+Each type of construction can be used for any workpiece.
+Still, depending on the specific application, one is often a better choice than the others.
+The first step toward an economical design is to compare the strengths and weaknesses of each tool's body type.

 Tooling Plates

 Figure 4-2.
-Rectangular tooling plates are available in a full range of standard sizes, for vertical milling machines.
+Rectangular tooling plates are available in a full range of standard sizes for vertical milling machines.

 Figure 4-3.
 Round tooling plates are ideal for rotary or indexing tables.